Ohmzka/-UE22EC342BC2--Siddharth_Omkar-Roboticarm_to_pick_and_place_items_from_a_conveyorbelt/README.md

 # pickandplacescaraarm

-This project aims to simulate a SCARA pick and place robot with a conveyor belt in gazebo.
+This project aims to simulate a SCARA robot to pick and place objects on a conveyor belt in gazebo.

 Workflow:
 - SCARA robot, conveyor belt are spawned in the gazebo enviroment, followed by the objects being spawned on the belt.